Tim Buckley, Steve McClain, Kenny Johnson and Calbert Cheaney met with the media on Tuesday

 Head Coach Tom Crean along with Cody Zeller, Victor Oladipo, Christian Watford and Jordan Hulls met with the media on Saturday.

-Steve McClain, who boasts more than 29 years of coaching experience on the collegiate level, is in his third year as a member of the Hoosiers coaching staff.
+Steve McClain, who boasts more than 32 years of coaching experience on the collegiate level, is in his fourth year as a member of the Hoosiers coaching staff.

-He has been a part of a staff which has rebuilt the Hoosiers back into the national spotlight as they advanced to the Sweet 16 and finished 13th in the final ESPN/USA Today Coaches Poll this season.
+He has been a part of a staff which has rebuilt the Hoosiers back into the national spotlight as they advanced to back-to-back Sweet 16's and finished 13th and seventh in the final ESPN/USA Today Coaches Poll the last two years, respectively.